|Values are valid only on day of printing.|

 Mycobacterial blood cultures may be indicated for patients presenting with signs and symptoms of sepsis, especially fever of unknown origin.

 A positive result may support the diagnosis of mycobacteremia.

-Results must be interpreted in conjunction with the patient's history and clinical picture because false-positive results may occur due to specimen contamination.
+Results must be interpreted in conjunction with the patient's history and clinical picture.

 If Mycobacterium genavense is suspected, indicate on request form or contact laboratory.
 Mycobactin J (an iron supplement) will then be added to the culture to support growth.

 A final negative report will be issued after 60 days of incubation.

 1. Pfyffer GE: Mycobacterium: General characteristics, laboratory detection, and staining procedures.
 In Manual of Clinical Microbiology.
 Eleventh edition.
 Edited by JH Jorgensen, MA Pfaller, KC Carroll, et al. ASM Press, Washington DC, 2015, pp 536-569